 Getting your test results

-Once a doctor has reviewed your test results, you can view them:
+Once a clinician has reviewed your test results, you can also view them using the following methods:

 It is the patient’s responsibility to follow up on their test results.